strongloop/strongloop.com2/_posts/2019-10-23-inclusion-of-related-models.md

 published: false
 ---

-In October, a new feature, inclusion of related models, is up for LoopBack 4!
-We have similar features in LoopBack 3.
-This new feature not only simplifies the way querying data in LoopBack 4, it also closes one feature gap between LoopBack 3 as well.
+In October LoopBack 4 offers a new feature: inclusion of related models!
+This new feature not only simplifies the way querying data in LoopBack 4, but since we have similar features in LoopBack 3 it also closes one feature gap between LoopBack 3 as well.
 The idea is to use the `inclusion resolver`, which is a function that helps to query data over different relations, to achieve such simplifications for us.

 Here is a simple use case of inclusion: a customer has many orders.